skyhigh24/BlockList/Readme.txt

 This is an automatic Export of my PiHole Lists.
-As im boycotting Meta, Bytedance and similar SocialMedia,these are Blocked as well to prevent Cross-Site tracking..
+As im boycotting Meta, Bytedance and similar SocialMedia,these are Blocked as well to prevent Cross-Site tracking.

  _______________________________________________________________________________
 /                                                                               \